Exact answer: Few seconds to a few minutes

 Applying primrose oil to a mosquito bite as a natural remedy can relieve swelling and itching.

 Another natural option is witch hazel.
-A dab applied to an inflamed mosquito bite can reduce inflammation and speed up recovery.
+A dab applied to an inflamed mosquito bite can reduce inflammation and speed recovery.

 While it is not recommended to wear outside (since it may attract more bugs), a dab of honey can help ease an irritating bite.